sage-code/maj/basic.md

 **notes:**
 1. Particles are words of 2 character long.
 Particles are used to create interjections, pronouns, numerals, prefixes, suffixes and prepositions.
 These words can have form: VC, or CV In total there are will be about 80 words of this kind.
 2. Short words having 3 character long are using pattern: VCV or CVV.
 These words are in general prepositions, adverbs or adjectives.
 There will be about 150 short words of this kind.
 3. Basic words are 4 character long.
 A basic word is using these 4 patterns: CVCV, VCVV, VCCV, VCVC.
 This rule makes words easy to connect together in propositions using articles.
-There will be about 2020 words of this kind.
+There will be about 2020 root words of this kind.
 2. Basic word has a _root_ and a _coda_.
 The root is invariable, but changing the _coda_ will slightly change the meaning of the word.
 Usually the words having same root are related.
 Basic words are regular.
 4. Words can end with a consonant.
 Last consonant is called a _stop consonant_.
 Usually these words represent prepositions, numerals or nouns that have no plural.
 Materials, fluids and names are ending with a consonant.
 These words are having invariable form.
 5. Composite words are going to be longer than 4 characters.
 These words are based on a root word that has an adjective in front of it connected using a dash.
 A composite word can have up to 8 significant characters.